 Spring has arrived and many of us are on a mission to make our homes sparkle.
 However, our typical strategies and routines don’t always conquer the most important parts of spring cleaning.
 As you begin to tackle the dust and dirt this spring, keep these three tasks in mind:

-- Disinfect: With flu season and a litany of holiday guests behind you, your home is probably due for a deep disinfection.
-Take care of hot zones that harbor bacteria and viruses like doorknobs, light switches, appliance handles and other areas of your home that several people frequently touch.
+- Disinfect: With flu season and a litany of holiday guests behind you, your home is probably due for a deep cleaning.
+Take care of hot zones that can harbor bacteria and viruses like door knobs, light switches, appliance handles and other areas of your home that several people frequently touch.
 When doing so, it’s important to use a cleaner that’s not only safe for your family, but also for the environment.

 Method’s all-purpose antibacterial cleaner is perfect for a deep spring cleaning.
 It kills 99.9% of household germs, including influenza A virus, staphylococcus aureus, rhiovirus and salmonella enterica.
 Plus, its natural scents leave your home smelling as fresh as the spring air.